Smart control of iron dosing for phosphate removalFull product information

 As well as autonomy, the system provides visibility via an internet dashboard and stores data for interrogation.

 An “insurance approach” is often used at small Wastewater Treatment Works (sub 50k pop equivalent) whereby enough iron additive is used to cope with assumed or adverse phosphate loads rather than prevailing conditions.
 This can result in the overuse of chemicals and is becoming ineffective due to the competing priorities of controlling against phosphate and iron concentration permit levels.
 It can also result in the poor treatment of phosphate peaks.
-Our own detailed analysis has shown that IRONMAN™ will save up to 40% of additive whilst avoiding over-treatment and under-treatment.
+Our own detailed analysis has shown that IRONMAN® will save up to 40% of additive whilst avoiding over-treatment and under-treatment.
 At a 10,000 population equivalent (PE) site, this would save approximately 80 tonnes per annum of ferric sulphate, equating to £11,000 (based on 2019/2020 prices) in chemical costs alone.
 Savings will also be made by the reduction of chemicals required for pH correction (Caustic) and there will be less sludge to treat and transport.

 A flow and load sampling survey, focussing on turbidity and phosphate levels, is carried out to understand the phosphate concentration characteristics at the particular works.
 This information is captured by the control algorithm in its doing decisions.

-You can read about IRONMAN™’s development journey on the IRONMAN™ project page .
+You can read about IRONMAN®’s development journey on the IRONMAN® project page .